Seeking the perfect basil garlic sauce? This basil chimichurri recipe yields a robust, bold, summery sauce perfect for drizzling on so many foods.

 The great thing about having friends who love food as much as I do is that I can email or message them for advice and they can instantly inspire me (and sometimes save the day).
 I was chatting with Maris about needing something more for a dish I was working on (more on that on Monday) when she suggested that I make chimichurri to go with it.

 Since I had a lovely bunch of fresh basil waiting to be used, it was only natural that I adapt the sauce to focus on this summery herb.
 Basil.
 Garlic.
 Olive oil.
 Red wine vinegar.
 Seasonings.
-You won’t ever mistake this sauce for pesto — it’s a whole different fresh and tangy take on basil.
+You won’t ever mistake this basil sauce for pesto — it’s a whole different fresh and tangy take on the herb favorite.

 What have you been making with basil lately?

-adapted from Simply Recipes’ recipe for traditional chimichurri
+Note: This recipe is adapted from Simply Recipes’ recipe for traditional chimichurri.

 - 1 cup finely packed fresh basil leaves

 - Combine all ingredients in the bowl of a food processor (a mini food processor works great) and process until the basil pieces are small and even.